spefk/spefk/README.md

 Hello!

-My name is Fedor Kurmazov, I am a freelancer living in Saint-Petersburg.
+My name is Fedor Kurmazov, I am a software developer living in Saint-Petersburg.

 Info about me: